Frequently Asked Questions

 Can I wait for my repair?

 However, it’s important to note that all repairs are handled on a first-come, first-served basis to ensure fairness to all our valued customers.
-If you need your repair to be expedited or require a “rush service” with a quicker turnaround, we will make every effort to accommodate your request, typically within a two-hour timeframe.
+If you need your repair to be expedited or require a “rush service” with a quicker turnaround, we will make every effort to accommodate your request.
 Please be aware that rush services may incur an additional charge to cover the expedited work and resources required.

 We appreciate your understanding and are committed to providing the best possible service to meet your needs, whether it’s a minor repair while you wait or a speedy solution with our rush service option.
 Your satisfaction is our priority.